Is Seafood Boil Cajun Or Creole?

 Acadian settlers brought Cajun seafood boils to Louisiana after their exile from Canada.
 Skilled in fishing and hunting, they relied on seafood as a staple in their diet.
 These settlers likely created seafood boils out of necessity, using readily available ingredients to prepare large meals quickly and efficiently.

 Cajun boils often involve a mix of shrimp, crab, crawfish, and sometimes even sausage and potatoes.
-The seasoning for these boils is generally simple but powerful, relying on spices like cayenne pepper, garlic, and bay leaves, all boiled together with the seafood for a spicy, bold flavor.
+The seasoning for these boils is generally straightforward but powerful, relying on spices like cayenne pepper, garlic, and bay leaves, all boiled together with the seafood for a spicy, bold flavor.
 Traditionally, the seafood is dumped straight onto a table for family-style eating, and the emphasis is on enjoying the food without too much fuss.

 Creole Influences on Seafood Boils